 A word of caution, however--be careful to not assume that what has worked in other communities will necessarily work in your own.
 When you examine a possible strategy that has been used in another community, think about how it would work with your own community.
 A needle exchange program that worked marvelously in New York City might meet with a great deal of resistance in a small town in Tennessee, for example.

 Finally, conduct your own research and see what original strategies you can come up with on your own.
 A little ingenuity goes a long way.
-While many great strategies can be borrowed from other sources, don't be afraid to alter them as much as you see fit, and feel free to create new strategies yourself.
-You know your community and probably have a good idea of what will work there and what won't.
+While many great strategies can be borrowed from other sources, don't be afraid to alter them as needed, and feel free to create new strategies yourself.
+You know your community best.

 Characteristics of effective risk reduction strategies